cupOJoseph/berry-blocks/README.md

 For security, the Berry Block NFT contract must be given an allowance on each berry token to use them.

+619,100 berries / 40 berries per Berry Block = maximum 15,477 NFTs with 4^4 = 256 different combinations of traits.

 ### Deployment
 Deployed and verified on Arbitrum here:

 ### Technical Features
 1. An admin can set an external URI contract which has unique URIs for each NFT.
-This can be updated at any time
+This can be updated at any time for now.
+This can also be removed with the same `setExternalURI` function.
-2.
+2. New berry types can be added using the `adminUpdateNewBerryType` function using the public address of the berry token.
+3. Berry types can't be removed.